 The thorium series is one of three classical radioactive series beginning with naturally occurring thorium-232.
 This radioactive decay chain consists of unstable heavy atomic nuclei that decay through a sequence of alpha and beta decays until a stable nucleus is achieved.
-In case of thorium series, the stable nucleus is lead-208.
+In the case of the thorium series, the stable nucleus is lead-208.

-Activity of Natural Samples – Thorium Series
+The activity of Natural Samples – Thorium Series

 Types of Decay in Thorium Series

 Within each radioactive series, there are two main modes of radioactive decay:

 - Alpha decay.
 Alpha decay represents the disintegration of a parent nucleus to a daughter through the emission of the nucleus of a helium atom.
 Alpha particles consist of two protons and two neutrons bound together into a particle identical to a helium nucleus.
 Because of its very large mass (more than 7000 times the mass of the beta particle) and its charge, it heavy ionizes material and has a very short range.

 - Beta-decay.
 Beta-decay or β decay represents the disintegration of a parent nucleus to a daughter through the emission of the beta particle.
 Beta particles are high-energy, high-speed electrons or positrons emitted by certain types of radioactive nuclei such as potassium-40.
 The beta particles have a greater range of penetration than alpha particles but still much less than gamma rays.
 The beta particles emitted are a form of ionizing radiation, also known as beta rays.
 The production of beta particles is termed beta decay.